makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 #### Pro version

-After you [create an account](https://dashboard.fingerprintjs.com/signup) and obtain a browser or API token, you can obtain a user’s unique fingerprint with a few lines of code:
+After you [create an account](https://dashboard.fingerprintjs.com/signup) and obtain a public token, you can obtain a user’s unique fingerprint with a few lines of code:

 ```js
 const fpPromise = FingerprintJS.load({ token: '<TOKEN>' })